randylien/create-design-system/README.md

     * Please grouping your components in `components`
 * components/App.js
     * Compose our components to demo.
-* statics
+* pub
-    * Image assets or font files
+    * Files you need to access in the code like images or fonts.
 * themes
-    * We will create different themes and it should be here.
+    * We will create different themes.
 * index.js
-    * The entry point of our React project, and it also apply hot-module loader to  update result when saving files.
+    * The entry point of this project, and it also apply hot-module loader to  update result when saving files.

 ## Install